CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

                    react-native-safe-area-context
 ```

-We will also need to configure Babel to support the Reanimated library:
+We will also need to configure Babel to support the Reanimated library.
+Make the following change in `babel.config.js`:

 ```diff
    return {